Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 Perhaps in the future, the parable of futility will be President Trump, holding back climate change.

 Cause he didn't like their predictions?
-(Score:2)
+(Score:4, Funny)

 the Trump administration is proposing significant cuts to the National Weather Service (NWS) and hopes to eliminate the jobs of 248 weather forecasters